vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/kubeapps-private-repo.md

 - Raquel Campuzano
 ---

 [Kubeapps](https://github.com/kubeapps/kubeapps/) is a web-based UI for deploying and managing applications in Kubernetes clusters.
 Kubeapps includes a built-in catalog of Helm charts and operators continuously maintained and up to date.
-Now Kubeapps also provides support for private Helm respositories with private Docker images.
+Now Kubeapps also provides support for private Helm repositories with private Docker images.
 There is an option of associating Docker credentials to an application repository so that Kubeapps can ensure they are used to pull any matching private images within a chart.
 This option is really useful for enterprise development team since it allows them to have more granular access control as well as a known good source of images.

 Kubeapps officially supports the following Helm repositories: